 You can help your child’s reading by taking time to talk to them — it could be about books, films or television programmes, or sharing stories from your childhood or whānau.

+Ready to Read resources are used for reading practice.
 To get the most out of their reading, it helps to talk to your child about what they read.
 You may wish to:

 - guess what will happen next

-- share feelings about the story
+- share feelings about the book

-- tell your children your family’s own stories and encourage them to tell them to you too.
+- tell your children your family’s own stories and encourage them to tell them to you too

 Reading alongside your child can help them to keep interested.
 They could also read with a sibling.